NavCoT: Boosting LLM-Based Vision-and-Language Navigation via Learning Disentangled Reasoning: Method

 \subsection{Navigational Chain-of-Thought Prompt}

-Since different tasks require distinguishing reasoning ability, proper design of the intermediate reasoning steps is crucial in designing the CoT prompt, which may greatly affect the performance of LLM's predictions.
+Proper design of the intermediate reasoning steps is crucial in designing the chain-of-thought (CoT) prompt, which may greatly affect the performance of LLM's predictions.
 In this work, we aim to empower the LLM to generate two significant intermediate reasoning steps for guiding the navigation action predictions, inspired by the world model theory~\cite{johnson1983mental,johnson2010mental}.

-Concretely, the first reasoning step Future Imagination (FI) is to imagine the next observation according to the instruction and the navigation history.
-With FI, the LLM can monitor the progress of the navigation to guide itself for the subsequent action prediction.
-The second reasoning step, Visual Information Filter (VIF), aims to select the candidate observation that best aligns with the imagination generated in FI.
-Then the LLM generates the action prediction in the final Action Prediction (AP) reasoning step.
+Specifically, we formalize the navigational chain-of-thoughts to contain three important steps, i.e., Future Imagination (FI), Visual Information Filter (VIF), and Action Prediction (AP).
+FI enables the agent to predict possible objects/scenes it may encounter with the guidance of the instruction, which helps the agent capture the environmental dynamics and monitor the progress of the navigation.
+VIF explicitly connects the generated imagination with the subsequent action prediction.

 As shown in Fig.~\ref{fig:overview}, at each timestep $t$, the LLM receives the prompt consisting of a chain-of-thought reasoning example and a query navigation input.
 The reasoning example serves as a reference to guide the LLM to generate the desired format of reasoning based on the given navigation input.
 The navigation input at timestep $t$ consists of the instruction $I$, the textual described observation $D_{t}$ obtained in Sec.~\ref{Vision-to-Text-System}, i.e., $D_{t}$ = $\{D_{t,n}\}^{N}_{n=1}$ (N is the number of navigable views), and the navigation history $H_{t}$.